mattermost/docs/source/about/frequently-asked-questions.rst

 Illicit use of Mattermost software to harm others, infringe on their rights, break laws or policies is explicitly against our `Conditions of Use <https://about.mattermost.com/default-terms/>`_.

-If the illicit use is happening on a web address ending in ``“mattermost.com”`` it means the suspected perpetrators are using Mattermost software controlled by our company, Mattermost, Inc. In this case, please contact us at ``support@mattermost.com`` to report the issue for us to investigate.
+If the illicit use is happening on a web address ending in ``“mattermost.com”``, it means the suspected perpetrators are using Mattermost software controlled by our company, Mattermost, Inc. In this case, please get in touch with us at ``support@mattermost.com`` to report the issue for us to investigate.

-If the illicit use is happening on a different web address, then it means the suspected perpetrators may be using Mattermost software controlled by a person or company other than Mattermost, Inc. In this case you need to contact the person or company who controls the web address by using a lookup service such as https://www.whois.net/ to find the contact email to report abuse.
-You can use a link to this FAQ as a reference to our  `Conditions of Use <https://about.mattermost.com/default-terms/>`_ policy for Mattermost software.
+If the illicit use is happening on a different web address, then it means the suspected perpetrators may be using Mattermost software controlled by a person or company other than Mattermost, Inc. In this case, you need to contact the person or company who controls the web address by using a lookup service such as https://www.whois.net/ to find the contact email to report abuse.
+You can use a link to this FAQ to reference our  `Conditions of Use <https://about.mattermost.com/default-terms/>`_ policy for Mattermost software.